success-m/boggle/README.md

 ```
 rails db:seed
 ```
 This loads the list of words into your table.
-The list of words used are from https://github.com/dwyl/english-words reporsitory.
+The list of words used are populated from https://github.com/dwyl/english-words reporsitory.

 ```
 rails s
 ```
-This starts the rails server in "http://localhost:3000"
+This starts the rails server in "http://localhost:3000".

 ## Front end application

-Front end application is build with react with redus as state manager.
+Front end application is build with react with redux as state manager.

 ### Prerequisites